ascjones/devomato.com/blog/2013-09-13-currency-prices-as-an-event-stream.md

 ---
-layout: 'blog/post'
 title: 'Currency prices as an event stream'
 tags: [EventStore]
 ---

-# Currency prices as an event stream

 An excellent real world example of a stream of events is the frequently changing prices of financial instruments.
 So I'm going to use that data to play with <a href="http://geteventstore.com" target="_blank">EventStore</a>, see what interesting things I can do with it.